DraconDev/rusti/tasks.md

     overflow-x: hid den;
 }
 ```

 -   if i do this then i guess we can still keep the scoped css feature but we are not forcing it to be used

-##
+## Later

 -   Style all lessons in a modern dark theme
     -   [x] style lesson 0